coltonchrane/Cemetary_Database_Website/README.md

   ![Update](/DudleyCemetary-screenshots/update.png)

   The search function is very minimal and basic at the clients request future updates will look to expand search capabilities utilizing dynamic drop downs for section and lot.
-This pulls up another page with the same formatting as the directory with any search that matcehs the last name types in.
+This pulls up another page with the same formatting as the directory with any search that matches the last name typed in.

  ![Search Results](/DudleyCemetary-screenshots/search-results.png)